-In the financial aid calculation, a whopping 50 percent of student income is counted as funds available to pay for college.
+In the financial aid calculation, a whopping 50% of student income is counted as funds available to pay for college.

-The way you report student assets on the FAFSA is different.
-Assets include most money and property you own, such as savings accounts, cash and investment property.
-Twenty percent of assets will be counted as money you have on-hand to pay for college.
+Assets include most money and property you own, such as cash, savings accounts, and investment property.
+The FAFSA considers 20% of assets as money you have on-hand to pay for college.
 But this is the amount of your assets on the day you fill out the FAFSA.

 For example, a student's income earned during the summer going into their junior year of college won't be counted because of the prior-prior rule, assuming the student graduates in four years.
-But, if the money is held in a savings account when they fill out the FASFA, it will be counted as a student asset and 20 percent of the value will be considered available funds to pay for college.
+But if the money is held in a savings account when they fill out the FASFA, it will be counted as a student asset and 20% of the value will be considered available funds to pay for college.

 If you don't want the money counted as an asset, you should plan to either spend it or deposit it into a Roth IRA before you file the FAFSA.
 Retirement assets are not included in the financial aid calculation.

-If your school uses the CSS/Financial Aid PROFILE to calculate non-federal aid, you'll have to report prior-prior year income but also estimate your current income.
+If your school uses the CSS Profile® to calculate non-federal aid, you'll have to report prior-prior year income and also estimate your current income.

-And unlike the FAFSA, the PROFILE also expects students to put in at least some money for college.
-Chany said that the amount of summer earnings expectation (also called minimum student contribution) varies by school.
-It is built into your EFC whether you have a job or not.
+And unlike the FAFSA, the CSS Profile also expects students to put in at least some money for college.

-Earnings from work-study jobs aren't counted in the federal financial aid calculation, but they generally won't be enough to significantly pay down tuition.
+Earnings from Work-Study jobs aren't counted in the federal aid calculation.
+While they generally won't be enough to significantly pay down tuition, they can help with expenses related to college like books, a laptop, and rent.
 However, any income put into a savings account will be counted as an asset.
 A higher-paying traditional job might be more suitable for someone whose financial aid comes in the form of student loans.
 Your income will reduce the amount you're eligible to borrow, but you'll be able to pay more out-of-pocket.